kjosib/sophie/docs/goals.rst

 * An interactive (REPL) mode for Sophie.
 * Making it easier to get started.
 * Integration with some popular IDEs.
 (VS-code might fit this bill.)
+* Some way to pre-declare a vocabulary of parameter names along with intended types.
 * Concurrency: Declarative and Transparent.
 (Probably a functional process abstraction seasoned with CSP.)
 * A nice set of (presumably concurrent) I/O facilities.
 * Some pattern for resilience -- likely *Tree-of-Supervisors* .
+* More polymorphism.
 * A proper GUI toolkit.
 This will have to wait for several other features, though.
 * Native Code, or perhaps running on JVM or CLR.
 (Transpiling is a viable option.)
 * Distributed computing -- but respecting Byzantine Generals and propagation delay.